 Takoma Park Middle School PTA Mini Grants

-The PTA is offering small grants of under $300 to parents, teachers and staff to inspire creative approaches to learning.
-Mini-grants can be used to support activities or materials such as: artist in residence to create mosaics, English classes to have a poet in residence, After School Academic Academy-attendance incentives, MSA prizes, books for book clubs, guest speaker fees, grade level instructional materials, foreign language DVDs, graphing calculators for classroom
+The TPMS PTA is offering small grants of up to $500 to parents, teachers and staff to inspire creative approaches to learning.
+Mini-grants can be used to support activities or materials such as: guest speakers, learning incentives, instrument acquisition and repair, After School Academic Academy-attendance incentives, book/music/supplies purchase, Classroom technology, guest speaker fees, instructional materials, DVDs, graphing calculators for classroom use, professional development and much more!

-Please keep two things in mind as you develop your proposal.
-The first is that projects need to fit into the overall existing curriculum and class schedule setting—proposals should not call upon teachers or administrators to expend significant extra effort to enable your project to work.
-Please discuss with the principal how or whether your idea can be accommodated.
+We invite proposals that will expand and enrich the TPMS students’ educational experience.
+Please keep in mind as you develop your proposal that the project needs to fit into the overall existing curriculum and class schedule setting—proposals should not call upon teachers or administrators to expend significant extra effort to enable your project to work.
+Please discuss your proposal with Ms. Deeny prior to submitting your application.

 |The PBIS committee is interested in providing incentives to students who demonstrate our core values at school.
 Last year this was done by offering chipotle gift cards to students.
 The staff members who ran the committee last year thoughtthat the money for this initiative came from a PTA grant.|